carloromero1991/expenses-app/README.md

 # expenses-app
-Simple personal expenses-tracking app made with ReactJS tutorial
+Simple React app made with a Maximilian Schwarzmüller's tutorial

+The purpose of this application is to develop a tool to keep the track of personal money expenses and, at the same time, to learn about the React JS framework.